Last updated May 4, 2022.

 You can also buy tea bags, loose bulk tea, and dried roots that are used to make tea or are added to cooked foods.

-American ginseng can cause some side effects including diarrhea, itching, insomnia, headache, and nervousness.
-(62)
+American ginseng can cause some side effects such as diarrhea, itching, insomnia, headache, and nervousness.

 Since its ginsenosides can act like estrogen, do not take American ginseng if you are pregnant, breastfeeding, or have a hormone-sensitive cancer.